 - Muzzling the dog when it is outside the home to prevent further biting

 - Training for the dog and the owner

 Maine recognizes different types of claims arising from dog-bites, including negligence, strict liability, and statutory liability.
 Each type of claim requires different proof and the defenses available to the dog owner or keeper are different depending on the type of claim.
 An experienced personal injury attorney can investigate and analyze the facts of your case to determine which type of claim best suits the facts of your case.

 Deciding who is responsible for a dog bite or attack means focusing on the behavior and knowledge of the dog owner, not looking simply at the breed of the dog.
 Prior knowledge of unprovoked bites or attacks can mean legal liability regardless of the dog’s breed.

 Residents of Lewiston and other Maine communities may not understand their rights under the Maine dog-bite statutes and under Maine common law.
-Dog attacks that cause injury, including bumps and bruising, long-term scars or property damage, may be the responsibility of the owner or keeper, and the owner or keeper may be financially liable for damages suffered by the victim.
-Under Maine law, a lawsuit must generally be filed within six years of the dog attack, which allows time for full diagnosis of the injuries including long-term psychological effects.
+Dog attacks that cause injury, including bumps and bruising, long-term scars or property damage, may be the responsibility of the owner or keeper.
+Under Maine law, a lawsuit must generally be filed within six years of the dog attack, which allows time for a full diagnosis of the injuries, including long-term psychological effects.

-If you or a family member has been injured because of a dog bite or if a dog attack results in damage to your property, you may have the right to compensation to ensure that the costs of medical attention or the repair of your property do not become your financial liability.
-When you have suffered a dog attack or bite injury, contact The Law Offices of Fales & Fales, P.A., at 888-526-9408 for a consultation to determine the best way to proceed.
+If you or a family member has been injured because of a dog bite, you may have the right to compensation.
+Contact The Law Offices of Fales & Fales, P.A., at 888-526-9408 for a FREE consultation to determine the best way to proceed.